unlimitbladeworks/amazing_idea/README.md

 4. Python scan Shodan weak password, batch login, simulate IP, screenshots (for example, Hikvision),use shodan's API.
 5. Python collects the history 3D lottery information and feed it to the machine learning model.
 6. Python based automatic script for King glory to brush gold coins.
+7. Crawl the WeChat public article, analyze the good article structure.
 <br>

 ## Finished